 Regardless of the product strength or the form it takes, many men and

-women still don't benefit from using minoxidil – and that’s regardless
+women still don't benefit by using minoxidil – and that’s regardless

 of whether it’s generic Rogaine or the brand name version.